-In prior law, the terms "materialman" or "material supplier" were defined together as "any person by whom any materials are furnished in furtherance of an improvement" (R.C.
+In current law the terms "materialman" or "material supplier" are defined together as "any person by whom any materials are furnished in furtherance of an improvement" (R.C.
 1311.01).
-The act strikes out the word "materialman," and its plural "materialmen" throughout the Revised Code and replaces each reference with either "material supplier" or "material suppliers."
+The bill strikes out the word "materialman," and its plural "materialmen" throughout the Revised Code and replaces each reference with either "material supplier" or "material suppliers."